apify/apify-docs/sources/academy/platform/deploying_your_code/docker_file.md

 # for most source file changes.
 COPY . ./

-# Specify how to launch the source code of your actor.
+# Specify how to launch the source code of your Actor.
 # By default, the main.py file is run
 CMD python3 main.py